vedopatil/BlastHub/README.md

 - Ordering not required
 - Handles duplicate messages via idempotency

+### Dead-Letter Queue
+- Failed processings in Queue are routed to DLQ
+- Processing failure 3 times in a row pushes the message to DLQ
+- Allows retaining of failed processes
+- Keeps record of what failed as well

 ### Serverless Compute
 - Auto-scales with demand
 - No idle cost

 ### Database for State Tracking
-- Stores job status (pending, processing, completed, failed)
+- Stores job status (success, failed)
 - Enables user status queries

 ### No VPC (Intentional)